 There’s no doubt that history is the game changer.
 Rome too is aware of this, so she either denies history or re-writes it to suit her ways.
 As a result, there is a big difference between how the Catholic religion and Bible Christianity approach history.
 While we take history as it is, a Catholic theologian describes Rome’s style:

 “We think first of developed forms for which we need to find historical justification.
 The developed forms come first and the historical justification comes second” (Kilan McDonnell, Journal of Ecumenical Studies 7:213).

 This is called revisionism.
 If a Catholic, for example, attempts to prove that the Assumption of Mary was taught from the early days of the church, he would take this doctrine (as defined in 1950) and read it into certain isolated words from the early church fathers.

 Up until the 17th century, the Roman “church” taught that all her doctrines and practices came from the apostles and has never changed from that time.
 They want us to believe Romanism just sprang up like Athena from Zeus’ skull!
 Very few modern Catholic scholars adhere to such peroration.
 What they hold to is Newman’s “development” theory, that the understanding and concept of Catholic doctrines has changed over time.

 Catholic or Roman Catholic?

 Many Catholics try to prove their church was “the first church established by Christ” by quoting the words of Ignatius of Antioch (75-110 AD) who wrote that “even as wherever Jesus Christ is, there is the catholic church.”
 The Pavlovian programming Rome utilizes makes Catholics think Ignatius was referring to their church here.

-In several early church writings, the word ‘catholic’ (spelled lower case except in modern Catholic literature) from the Greek word catholikos meaning ‘universal.’ was used to differentiate between true believers, who made up the universal church from those outside.
+In several early church writings, the word ‘catholic’ (spelled in lower case except in modern Catholic literature) from the Greek word catholikos, was used.
+It means ‘universal’ and was used to differentiate between true believers who made up the universal church from those outside.
 This is different from the term ‘Roman Catholic’ which includes the idea of papal authority, purgatory, indulgences etc. Therefore, the early church was not ‘Roman Catholic.’